avlasics/GameCatalogXApi/README.md

 # GameCatalogXApi

+The first step is to clone the repo and then build the project.
+I recommend *Batch Build* for this.

 **Important**
 The GameCatalogXApi project will automatically create a database when it is run in debug mode for the first time so it is necessary to modify the connection string in *web.config*